cran/shinyalert/README.md

 </h2>

-You can use `shinyalert` in Rmarkdown documents by using the `rmd = TRUE` parameter.
+You can use {shinyalert} in Rmarkdown documents by using the `rmd = TRUE` parameter.
 This only works in interactive Rmd documents (when `runtime: shiny` is used in the YAML).